 - Educational Financing

-Our responsibilities include financial aid matters, student account and educational financing issues, loan repayment, and student employment functions for current students as well as graduates.
+Our responsibilities include financial aid matters, student account management including billing and payments, educational financing, loan repayment, financial literacy and the administration of the Middlebury Student Health Insurance Plan for current students as well as graduates.
 See Services below for more information.

 Middlebury is able to meet 100 percent of your assessed need with a combination of aid that typically consists of grant, loan, and work.
 Eligibility for financial aid is determined by an assessment of your family’s income and assets to arrive at an Estimated Family Contribution.
 If your family’s financial situation does not change, you will receive a similar aid package each year you attend Middlebury.
 You must submit a complete application each year if you wish to be considered for aid.
 Parents who are divorced or separated are both expected to submit income and asset information and contribute to college expenses to the extent that we determine they are able.

 Financial information provided to the College is held in strict confidence, and no information about the amount of aid offered will be released without your approval.